Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Preparatory analysis of decision

 Deciding is always an action that exists in a context where agents have other options.
-Besides taking a different decision, at least the following options can be distinguished: \begin{itemize} \item [administration] Taking decisions that control the work of many other agents in a large variety of circumstances.
+Besides taking a different decision about the same issue, or taking an alternative decision about an alternative issue, at least the following options for conducting an alternative action can be distinguished: \begin{itemize} \item [administration] Taking decisions that control the work of many other agents in a large variety of circumstances.
 Administration is the part of an organization or institution most focused on deciding.
-Administration includes policy making about decision process design and control. \item [networking] Connecting to other agents with shared interests. \item [managing] Telling agents ad groups of agents what to do, supporting their action, monitoring their action. \item [organizing] Designing patterns of activity, and managing agents to act in these patterns. \item [political action] Influencing individuals and groups towards certain ends.
-Political action has the flexibility of being less procedural than decision making. \footnote{A political decision is a decision that takes place as a part of a political process, just as a business decision takes place in a business process.} \item [operation] The lowest level of action where the work takes place, rarely interrupted by decision taking. \end{itemize}
+Administration includes policy making about decision process design and control. \item [networking] Connecting to other agents with shared interests. \item [managing] Telling agents and groups of agents what to do, coordinating, planning, supporting, and monitoring their action. \item [organizing] Designing patterns of activity, and managing agents to act in these patterns. \item [political action] Influencing individuals and groups towards certain ends.
+Political action has the flexibility of being less procedural than decision making. \footnote{A political decision is a decision that takes place as a part of a political process, just as a business decision takes place in a business process.} \item [operation] The lowest level of action where the work takes place.
+Operations rarely (and preferably not) interrupted by decision taking. \end{itemize}